MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/deploy-office-365-directory-synchronization-dirsync-in-microsoft-azure.md

 ### Phase 1: Create and configure the Azure virtual network

-To create and configure the Azure virtual network, complete [Phase 1: Prepare your on-premises network](http://technet.microsoft.com/library/81190961-5454-4a5c-8b0e-6ae75b9fb035%28v=office.15%29.aspx#Phase1) and[Phase 2: Create the cross-premises virtual network in Azure](http://technet.microsoft.com/library/81190961-5454-4a5c-8b0e-6ae75b9fb035%28v=office.15%29.aspx#Phase2) in the deployment roadmap of[Connect an on-premises network to a Microsoft Azure virtual network](81190961-5454-4a5c-8b0e-6ae75b9fb035.md).
+To create and configure the Azure virtual network, complete [Phase 1: Prepare your on-premises network](connect-an-on-premises-network-to-a-microsoft-azure-virtual-network.md#Phase1) and [Phase 2: Create the cross-premises virtual network in Azure](connect-an-on-premises-network-to-a-microsoft-azure-virtual-network.md#Phase2) in the deployment roadmap of [Connect an on-premises network to a Microsoft Azure virtual network](connect-an-on-premises-network-to-a-microsoft-azure-virtual-network.md).

 This is your resulting configuration.